³ÉÈËÓ°Òô

 imgtext

 This guidance note details an additional tax credit, which is known as the audio-visual expenditure credit (AVEC) and which is available to companies that produce qualifying films and TV programmes.
-AVEC is to be extended by proposals announced at the Spring Budget 2024 as detailed below.
+AVEC is to be extended by proposals confirmed at the Autumn Budget 2024 as detailed below (see ‘Proposed changes to AVEC’).

 Overview of audio visual expenditure credit (AVEC)